Masilonyana Local Municipality

-Masilonyana Local Municipality is an administrative area in the Lejweleputswa District of the Free State in South Africa.
-The name is a Setswana word meaning "freedom".
+Masilonyana Municipality (Masepala wa Masilonyana; uMasipala wase Masilonyana) is a local municipality within the Lejweleputswa District Municipality, in the Free State province of South Africa.
+Masilonyana is a Setswana word meaning "freedom".

 Main places

 The 2011 census divided the municipality into the following main places:

 Politics

 The municipal council consists of nineteen members elected by mixed-member proportional representation.
 Ten councillors are elected by first-past-the-post voting in ten wards, while the remaining nine are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the 2021 South African municipal elections the African National Congress (ANC) won a majority of eleven seats on the council.

 The following table shows the results of the 2021 election.

+Financial mismanagement

+In January 2025, the municipality was listed as one of the top ten municipalities in arrears on their pension contributions.